 After the cake has finished baking, be sure to cool it completely on a rack.
 Then place the rack on top of a piece of greaseproof or waxed paper to protect your table or counter top.

-To make the multi-colour glaze effect, melt the chocolate in a double boiler and then drizzle over the cake.
+To make the multi-colour glaze effect, melt the chocolate in a double boiler or bain-marie and then drizzle over the cake.

-Allow the glaze to harden completely.
-Mix confectioner’s sugar with orange juice to make a drizzle-able glaze.
+Allow the chocolate glaze to set completely.
+Meanwhile, mix confectioner’s sugar with orange juice to make a drizzle-able glaze.
 Drizzle the 0range – or in this case pink – glaze over the cake.
-Again, allow the glaze to harden before serving.
+Again, allow the glaze to set before serving.

 This cake is wonderful served with fruit, good vanilla ice cream or easy, homemade No Churn Blood Orange Ice Cream.